Photo by Wikimedia Commons, CC by 1.0

 That happened to former Open champion Louis Oosthuizen at the Ballantines eight years ago after he missed the fairway to the right.

-His ball caught a downhill cart path and bounced along for a minute and a half before resting against a kerb.
+His ball caught a downhill cart path and bouncing and rolling along for a minute and a half before resting against a kerb.

-And then, he even got a free drop!
+And then after all that, he still got a free drop!

 However, he still had to be content with a par five and went on to post a round of 71.